Syncthetic/RestOnExpress/README.md

 If desired, you can change the base reference to your API in `app.js`, default is `/api` `app.use('/api', require('./routes'));`

 Set your resources in `/routes/index.js` a default resource `shipments` is available to explore.
-Since resources have verbiage attached, why have both a singular and plural route set.
+Since resources have verbiage attached, we have both a singular and plural route set.
 > this could probably be done programatically via some lazy-loading
 ```
 // inside /routes/index.js